Transparency and "The Pledge"

 Notes on Finca Santa Rita:

-* Santa Rita, Nicaragua: Finca Santa Rita is a farm jointly owned by Roberto Castellano and the coffee makers (each with a 50% stake).
-Kaffeemacher GmbH sources the coffee from Finca Santa Rita at the listed FOB price.
-We also finance all running costs on the farm.
+* Santa Rita, Nicaragua: Finca Santa Rita is a farm jointly owned by Roberto Castellano and Kaffeemacher (50% owners each).
+Kaffeemacher GmbH purchases coffee from Finca Santa Rita at the listed FOB price.
+In addition, we finance all ongoing costs on the farm.